-4. What is contextual safeguarding?
+5. What is contextual safeguarding?

-5.1 This policy encapsulates a contextual safeguarding approach, which is about the way that professionals approach child protection when risks occur outside of the family, thereby requiring all those within a Local Safeguarding Partnership to consider how they work alongside, rather than just refer into, children's social care, to create safe spaces in which children may have encountered peer-on-peer abuse.
+This policy encapsulates a contextual safeguarding approach, which is about the way that professionals approach child protection when risks occur outside of the family (extra familial harm) thereby requiring all those within a Local Safeguarding Partnership to consider how they work alongside, rather than just refer into, children's social care, to create safe spaces in which children may have encountered peer-on-peer abuse.

-5.2 We adopt a whole-school community Contextual Safeguarding approach, which means
+We adopt a whole-school community Contextual Safeguarding approach, which means: